 - Providing opportunities to observe and practise the skills to become a solution-focused facilitator

 - Building on parents strengths as a basis for ongoing change

 - Strengthening inter-agency and community partnerships

-The launch of this new programme, the first of it’s kind in the world, will take place online via Zoom on 18th September 2020 from 10am – 11.30am.
-You can register to attend here.
+The official launch of this new programme took place online via Zoom on 18th September 2020

-The next facilitator training for the Special Needs programme starts on 15th October 2020 and consists of three online workshops delivered via Zoom.
+The next available facilitator training for this programme starts on 4th December and consists of three online workshops delivered via Zoom.
 Participants are also invited to complete a short assignment between workshops.
 The Training schedule is:

 The Parents Plus facilitator trainings are open to qualified education, mental health and community professionals who work with families.

 Our programmes are successfully delivered with impressive outcomes in a variety of Primary Care, School, Health, Disability and Mental Health settings.